englercj/gl-tiled/bundles/gl-tiled/README.md

 ## Unsupported features

 - Objectgroups
-    * I feel like there isn't a good reasonable default for objectgroups this library can provide, so I don't do it at all.
+    * Haven't decided what support for this would mean.
 - Map tile render order
     * Currently only "Right Down" is supported, which is default.
 PRs welcome.
 - Isometric, Isometric (Staggered), Hexagonal (Staggered)